Rinkukalsi/Next-Word-Prediction/README.md

 First, install TensorFlow (if you haven't already): pip install tensorflow
-Then clone this repository and install the dependencies: git clone https://github.com/your-username/next-word-prediction.git cd next-word-prediction pip install -r requirements.txt
+Then clone this repository and install the dependencies: git clone, cd next-word-prediction pip install -r requirements.txt

 Usage